 Cons

-• Pump and paddle are sold separately
+- Pump and paddle are sold separately

-Best budget one-person inflatable kayak
+Best budget one-person

-As a budget choice, a purchase of the Intex does involve a few compromises.
+As a budget choice, a purchase of Intex does involve a few compromises.
 The first is weight capacity - it’s 100kg max, including the pilot.
 This, coupled with the small space, means there’s not much luggage capacity.
 There are no adjustable features, meaning that tall or short users are at a disadvantage.
-Finally, the construction, while sturdy for occasional use, isn’t as rigid as other options in the list, meaning it isn’t the best at gliding through the water and is likely to suffer quicker abrasion from coarse shorelines.
+Finally, the construction, while sturdy for occasional use, isn’t as rigid as other options in the list.
+It isn’t the best at gliding through the water and is likely to suffer quicker abrasion from coarse shorelines.
 To be safe, we recommend staying close to the shore when on a lake, and as always - wear a buoyancy aid.

 However, as we have said, for your first few summertime river and lake outings, this will help you fall in love with kayaking and understand what you would like in your next kayak upgrade.